audifarizka/Kpop-Group-Members-Face-Recognition-Classifier/README.md

 First each of the picture in each class is scanned for a face to be detected and extracted using Multi-Task Cascaded Convolutional Neural Network, or ([MTCNN](https://github.com/ipazc/mtcnn)), implementation provided by Iván de Paz Centeno, according to tutorial.
 Then, using the Keras FaceNet pretrained model, provided by [Hiroki Taniai](https://github.com/nyoki-mtl/keras-facenet), each extracted face is embedded and standardized.
 Finally the dataset is fed into a Dense neural network.
 Multiple network configurations are used to train the dataset, with the highest validation accuracy reaching 95.4%.

+This is the result using the model that reached highest validation accuracy score.
+The test pictures are taken from the official twitter account of the group.
+The pictures were plotted randomly with the predicted labels as their titles.
+Among them, only one face was wrongly recognized (circled).
+However, results may vary about which member gets wrong result.
 ![Results](https://user-images.githubusercontent.com/58354284/144177606-203f9ebb-c9ee-4345-a42e-0ac96071f35a.png)